 We can help

 Hellier Langston’s lease advisory team is one of the most active on the south coast, boasting a wealth of expertise.
-The team is made up of Guy Jones and Anthony Crocker, who are experienced in all areas of lease advisory including rent reviews, lease renewals, the operation of break clauses and the negotiation of lease surrenders and restructures.
+The team is experienced in all areas of lease advisory including rent reviews, lease renewals, the operation of break clauses and the negotiation of lease surrenders and restructures.

-Guy and Anthony are working remotely at this time, so please get in touch if there’s anything we can assist you with.
-Their in-depth knowledge of case law, litigation proceedings and legislation, including the Landlord and Tenant Acts, ensure our clients receive the best possible service.
+We are working remotely at this time, so please get in touch if there’s anything we can assist you with.
+Our in-depth knowledge of case law, litigation proceedings and legislation, including the Landlord and Tenant Acts, ensure our clients receive the best possible service.

 « All articles

 Search for a property